Degenhart leads Boise State against Fresno State after 28-point game

 Fresno State Bulldogs (7-11, 3-4 MWC) at Boise State Broncos (15-5, 5-2 MWC)

-The Bulldogs have gone 3-4 against MWC opponents.
-Fresno State gives up 62.9 points to opponents and has been outscored by 1.5 points per game.
+The Broncos are 8-1 on their home court.
+Boise State scores 73.2 points and has outscored opponents by 11.6 points per game.

+The Bulldogs are 3-4 in MWC play.
+Fresno State is eighth in the MWC with 6.7 offensive rebounds per game led by Isaih Moore averaging 2.2.

-The Broncos and Bulldogs meet Tuesday for the first time in MWC play this season.
+The Broncos and Bulldogs match up Tuesday for the first time in MWC play this season.

-TOP PERFORMERS: Degenhart is shooting 50.7% and averaging 14.4 points for the Broncos.
-Max Rice is averaging 13.3 points over the last 10 games for Boise State.
+TOP PERFORMERS: Marcus Shaver Jr. is averaging 13.4 points, 6.5 rebounds, 4.4 assists and 1.9 steals for the Broncos.
+Degenhart is averaging 14.4 points and 5.7 rebounds while shooting 50.7% over the past 10 games for Boise State.

-Isaiah Hill is averaging 10.2 points and 3.3 assists for the Bulldogs.
-Isaih Moore is averaging 10.8 points over the last 10 games for Fresno State.
+Moore is scoring 12.1 points per game with 7.9 rebounds and 0.9 assists for the Bulldogs.
+Jemarl Baker Jr. is averaging 9.4 points and 2.1 rebounds while shooting 38.2% over the past 10 games for Fresno State.

 LAST 10 GAMES: Broncos: 7-3, averaging 77.2 points, 36.5 rebounds, 12.5 assists, 3.9 steals and 2.6 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 65.4 points per game.